sguiscardo/AddressBook-1/index.md

 First - We need to locate a file where we can save the data for this application.
 Because the data will be saved onto the phone the file path will be a URL.
 The best place to save basic data is directly in the `Documents` directory on the phone.

-Secondly - we need to assign the proper `Path Comment` so we can locate this file again.
+Secondly - we need to assign the proper `Path Component` so we can locate this file again.

 Finally - when all is said and done we can return a `url` that we can use over and over.